Follow us on Instagram @moonhoneytravelers for hiking and travel inspiration!

 With public transit, it takes over an hour to reach this hidden gem restaurant from the city center.
 We recommend taking a taxi.

-Address | Stammersdorfer Kellergasse 131, 1210 Vienna | Google Maps
+Address | Stammersdorfer Kellergasse 131, 1210 Vienna: Google Maps

 Related: Visiting Heurigen: Vienna Wine Taverns

-9. Café Kandl
+15. Café Kandl

 Café Kandl is a restaurant in the 7th district serving imaginative dishes, delicious cocktails, and biodynamic wines.

 In summer, make a table reservation for their Hinterhof.
-This secret garden is the perfect setting for a memorable evening of food and wine in Vienna.
+This secret courtyard is the perfect setting for a memorable evening of food and wine in Vienna.
 They offer a set dinner menu as well as an à la carte menu.

 Their grilled Koji Onglet marinated with Shio Koji is sinfully delicious.
 We also loved their seasonal dishes, including the cheese-stuffed squash blossoms.

-Address | Kandlgasse 12/2, 1070 Wien | Google Maps
+Address | Kandlgasse 12/2, 1070 Wien: Google Maps

-10. THELL
+16. THELL

 THELL (formerly known as MOTTO) is a restaurant and bar in the 5th district that transforms into a nightclub in the wee hours of the morning.